SimonTheSourcerer/CCSCANsatMissionPack/README.txt

 ﻿SCANsat Mission Pack for Contract Configurator Created by tattagreis

-!!!
-Due an unexpected behaviour by SCANsat, coverage missions will be counted as completed far to soon !!!
-Next version of Contract Configurator will fix this problem, sorry! :(
+!!!Due an unexpected behavior from SCANsat scan missions will only work for Kerbin until next CC update!!!

 Adds a scan mission for each scannable main planet and Kerbin's moons.
 Covered planets: Moho, Eve, Kerbin, Mun, Minmus, Duna, Dres, Eeloo